LED bulbs use 75% less energy than incandescent bulbs — DOE

 • Capacity Credits: Monthly "Stipends" of $20-$50 just for being "Ready-to-Serve," regardless of whether your battery is actually cycled.

 🏗️ 3.
-Data Sovereignty and the "Kill Switch"
+Data Resilience and the "Kill Switch"

 • The 2026 Fix: The "Emergency Override" is now a legally mandated hardware or software feature.
 If a homeowner triggers "Storm Watch" or "Island Mode," all VPP grid-calls are immediately terminated without financial penalty.